 Entries do not compete against each other.
 Instead, entries are judged individually against a high standard of merit and are scored accordingly.
 Judges score entries on a performance scale and winning entries are recognized and awarded as Awards of Excellence, Awards of Merit, Award of Recognition.
 For entries that do no score high enough to qualify for any award levels – they do not receive any recognition.
 The top films of the competition are Award of Excellence “Special Mention” and Best of Show.

 Award levels are based solely on judges scores.
 For a general list of judging criteria – you can find it here:

 No fixed number of awards are granted at any level but rather fluctuate based on the total number of entries received for each competition deadline.

 Each submission received through the IndieFEST Film Awards website or any film portal will be contacted via electronic mail to confirm entry.
-Film portals such as Withoutabox and Film Freeway generally also notify through their system.
+Film portals such as Film Freeway generally also notify through their system.